seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/agntcy-technical-contribution.md

 ### 6. Mapping Recent libp2p Releases to AGNTCY

-Manu prepared a detailed analysis of **recent go-libp2p release features relevant to AGNTCY**.
+We prepared a detailed analysis of **recent go-libp2p release features relevant to AGNTCY**.

 Rather than treating the release as a generic dependency upgrade, the analysis maps relevant libp2p improvements to AGNTCY requirements and identifies areas where newer capabilities can strengthen the platform.